pyserial/pyserial/pyserial/documentation/appendix.rst

     A delay after opening the port, before the first :meth:`write`, is recommended in this situation.
 E.g. a ``time.sleep(1)``

+Application works when .py file is run, but fails when packaged (py2exe etc.)
+    py2exe and similar packaging programs scan the sources for import statements and create a list of modules that they package. pySerial may create two issues with that:

+    - implementations for other modules are found.
+On Windows, it's safe to exclude 'serialposix', 'serialjava' and 'serialcli' as these are not used.

+    - :func:`serial.serial_for_url` does a dynamic lookup of protocol handlers at runtime.
+If this function is used, the desired handlers have to be included manually (e.g. 'serial.urlhandler.protocol_socket', 'serial.urlhandler.protocol_rfc2217', etc.).
+This can be done either with the "includes" option in ``setup.py`` or by a dummy import in one of the packaged modules.

+User supplied URL handlers
+    :func:`serial.serial_for_url` can be used to access "virtual" serial ports identified by an :ref:`URL <URLs>` scheme.
+E.g. for the :rfc:`2217`:
+    ``rfc2217:://``.

+    Custom :ref:`URL <URLs>` handlers can be added by extending the module search path in :data:`serial.protocol_handler_packages`.
+This is possible starting from pySerial V2.6.

 Related software